yevhensayenko/PMS/README.md

 - Admin can make spot available when it is occupied by a vehicle.
 Should be handled properly (e.g. reject request or finish the parking session).
 - Level index in parking lot probably should not be provided but instead automatically incremented.
 On the other hand, it can make it harder to have custom level indexes (e.g. start from the second floor).
+- No validation when admin tries to insert a level or a spot with the same ID.
 - Test coverage can be improved, especially unit tests.